pkumod/GPU_DGM/README.md

 ## Dataset

-Due to the file size limit of github, users can download preprocessed datasets from this [link](https://drive.google.com/drive/folders/1u99TgRftbVKoZD04f7kI5exvKuBWZ8gM?usp=drive_link), and put them into `dataset` folder.
+Due to the file size limit of github, users can download preprocessed datasets from this [Google Drive link](https://drive.google.com/file/d/1WAZagwzHFvaRShfoiMT3TcwSjBMGsSjI/view?usp=sharing), and put unzipped files into `dataset` folder.

-All of the evaluated datasets are publicly available: road, Wiki, Patent, Pokec, LiveJournal, Stack, and Orkut are from [SNAP](https://snap.stanford.edu/data/index.html).
+Here are some publicly available sources of our evaluated datasets: road, Wiki, Patent, Pokec, LiveJournal, Stack, and Orkut are from [SNAP](https://snap.stanford.edu/data/index.html).
 Graph500 is produced by Kronecker Generator from the [Graph 500 benchmark](https://graph500.org/?page_id=12#tbl:classes).
 LDBC-SF30 and LDBC-SF100 are from [LDBC social network benchmark](https://ldbcouncil.org/benchmarks/snb-interactive/). uk-2005 is from [Laboratory for Web Algorithms](https://law.di.unimi.it/webdata/uk-2005/).

 If you want to run with your own datasets, you can use the following data format as input, which is similar to .txt format of [SNAP](https://snap.stanford.edu/data/index.html) datasets.